djalbat/lively-cli/README.md

 ## Integrating into a server application

-Lively exports a `createReloadHandler()` function that can be used to create a handler, typically for use with [Express](https://expressjs.com/).
+Lively exports a `createReloadHandler()` function that can be used to create a handler for use with [Express](https://expressjs.com/).
 For example:

 ```
 "use strict";